 Lemonade Server Spec

-SDK provides a standards-compliant server process that provides a REST API to enable communication with other applications.
+The Lemonade Server is a standards-compliant server process that provides an HTTP API to enable integration with other applications.

 We are also actively investigating and developing additional endpoints that will improve the experience of local applications.